‘...eine durch und durch überzeugende Produktion.’

 She has worked with directors such as Mariame Clément, Laurent Pelly, Simon McBurney, Irina Brook, Michael Boyd, Nicola Raab, for companies including Glyndebourne Festival, the Royal Opera House, Opéra Comique, Garsington Opera, Scottish Opera, Opéra de Lorraine, Deutsche Oper Berlin, Oper Graz.
+This season she is also working as Spielleiterin (House Assistant Director) at the Hamburg State Opera.

 As a dramaturge, librettist and director she is writing and developing a new opera project, Penelope’s Web, in collaboration with composer Cheryl Frances-Hoad, with the support of the National Opera Studio, the APGRD and TORCH at the University of Oxford, as well as King’s College London (including workshops and performances).